5 Things to Consider when Giving the Gift of Tea

 Tea is a wonderful way to show your love, appreciation, respect, or that you are thinking about someone.
 Perhaps the universal gift, like age, gender, geography, time of year, relationship status, or any other boundary, can be crossed safely, without confusion.
 While the gift of tea can be personal, the truth is everybody has a tea they like or love.
 Some don’t know it yet.

-We recently added a Tea of the Month program, either 3 months or 6 months.
+We have been toying with the idea of adding a Tea of the Month program, either 3 months or 6 months.
 That got us thinking about “gifting” tea.
 Here are a few thoughts to consider when giving the gift of tea…

 1. Caffeine or Herbal (caffeine-free)